trueautomation/ta-docs/docs/getting-started/installation.md

 ![Help](getting-started/../_images/ta-help-output.png 'Help output')

-You have successfully downloaded and insta
+You have successfully downloaded and installed TrueAutomation client!
+Read on to learn about [setting up your first TrueAutomation project](/getting-started/project-setup.md).